rubin-dp0/tutorial-notebooks/README.md

 | 08b.
 Interactive Catalog Visualization | Use Holoviews and Bokeh to display and interact with catalog data.
 Use Datashader to visualize very large datasets interactively. |
 | 09.
 Single Star LC with Butler | Demonstrate limits of building light curves during DP0.1: use the Butler to retrieve all PVI sources within a small radius of a given sky coordinate. |

+**Advisories**

 These tutorials will only work on the Rubin Science Platform deployed at the Interim Data Facility for Data Preview 0.

 These tutorials are subject to change, as the Rubin Science Platform and the LSST Science Pipelines are in active development.

 Branches `main` and `prod` will usually match, except for short periods of time when updates from multiple development branches are being collected in `main` before "releasing" updated notebooks in a single PR to `prod`.
-The `prod` branch appears automatically in IDF RSP users' home directories.
+It is the `prod` branch which appears automatically in IDF RSP users' home directories.
 Any user who obtains this repository with `git clone` can switch from `main` to `prod` using `git checkout prod` to ensure they are using the "released" versions.

 More DP0 documentation can be found at [dp0-2.lsst.io](https://dp0-2.lsst.io).